nwjs/chromium.src/docs/android_debugging_instructions.md

    test.
 4. Download the `.mapping` file for the APK used by the test (e.g., `ChromePublic.apk.mapping`).
-Note that you may need to use the `tools/swarming_client/isolateserver.py` script to download the mapping file if it's too big.
+Note that you may need to use the `tools/luci-go/isolated` to download the mapping file if it's too big.
 The viewer will provide instructions for this.

 **Googlers Only**: For official build mapping files, see [go/chromejavadeobfuscation](https://goto.google.com/chromejavadeobfuscation).